safaris since 1995

 The country is known for astounding biodiversity.
 Famed for the mountain gorillas of Bwindi, Uganda safari trips are not just about gorillas though.
 Queen Elizabeth National Park, Ishasha and Lake Mburo are prized for tree-climbing lions, elephants, masses of kob, great herds of buffalo and shoebills.
 With over half of Africa’s birds resident here in Uganda, seasoned bird enthusiasts will check off loads of “lifers”.
 Not to mention the 1200 butterflies species, orchids, cycads, epiphytic ferns and hundreds of tree species, a Uganda safari is a naturalist’s gem.

 In the west lie the game-rich savannahs of Queen Elizabeth National Park with the Ruwenzori “Mountains of the Moon” as a backdrop.

 Kibale National Park is an under-rated gem with varying tracts of tropical forest which are home to a substantial population of chimpanzees and other primates.

 This part of the world is scenically stunning with great lakes, rainforests and volcanic mountains.
-It’s a refreshing step back into the simple, unsophisticated and old ways of being on safari.
+It’s a refreshing step back into the simple, unsophisticated and old ways of being on safari in Africa.

 Classic Uganda Safari